-Minimum rating coverage: At least 70% of the Sub-Fund's portfolio is required to have an SRI Rating (portfolio in this respect does not comprise non-rated derivatives and instruments that are non-rated by nature e.g., cash and deposits).
-While most holdings of the Sub-Fund will have a corresponding SRI Rating some investments cannot be rated according to the SRI Research methodology.
-Examples of instruments not attaining to the SRI Rating include, but are not limited to cash, deposits, Target Funds, and non-rated investments.
+Minimum rating coverage: At least 90% of Sub-Fund's portfolio is required to have an SRI Rating (Portfolio in this respect does not comprise non-rated derivatives and instruments that are non-rated by nature e.g., cash and deposits).
+While most holdings of Sub-Funds will have a corresponding SRI Rating some investments cannot be rated according to the SRI Research methodology.
+Examples of instruments not attaining to the SRI Rating include, but are not limited to, cash, deposits, Target Funds and non-rated investments.

-80% of the rated instruments are adhering to the minimum rating threshold of 1 (out of a rating scale from 0 - 4; 0 being the worst rating and 4 the best rating) for equities, and 100% for debt securities.
+90% of the rated instruments are adhering to the minimum rating threshold of 2 (out of a rating scale from 0 - 4; 0 being the worst rating and 4 the best rating), and 10% are adhering to a rating threshold between 1.5 and 2.